Port Pirie Regional Council area

-53.9% of the resident workers in Port Pirie Regional Council area have qualifications, compared to 61.6% for South Australia.
+53.9% of the resident workers (All industries) in Port Pirie Regional Council area have qualifications, compared to 61.6% for South Australia.

 Education is an essential means of building the knowledge and skill levels of the labour force, which is a key factor in achieving future economic and social development.

 The level of educational attainment for Port Pirie Regional Council area's resident workforce relates to a number of factors including:

 - The age structure of the resident workforce;

 - The professional or social ambitions of people to obtain qualifications (that is, to seek education and retraining);

 - The opportunities afforded to people to continue studying beyond compulsory schooling, and;

 - The knowledge and skill requirements of the local industries.